 Everly Putrajaya features air-conditioned rooms and suites with free Wi-Fi.
 A minute’s walk from Alamanda Shopping Centre and Putrajaya Lake, the hotel has a restaurant in its lobby.

 All rooms and suites have a flat-screen satellite TV, safe, minibar and electric kettle.
 They also include a sofa and private bathroom with shower, hairdryer and free toiletries.
-Free luggage storage is available at the 24-hour front desk.

 Rating 8.2, Prices start from $47 for Double room